kojodoc/kojodoc.github.io/concepts/computing-essentials.md

   * These initial data values can be hard-coded inside the program, or can be read from the outside via a query.
 2. The program then (optionally) computes new values from its current values.
   * This computation is done via **functions**.
-3. The program then shows you outputs based on its (new) current values.
+3. The program then generates outputs based on its (new) current values.
-  * The showing of outputs is done via **commands**.
+  * Outputs are meant to be seen/used by the users of the program.
+Outputs are generated via **commands**.
 4. The program then (optionally) goes back to step 2 above.

 The following simple program shows steps 1, 2, and 3 from above in action: